meteorrn/meteor-react-native/CONTRIBUTING.md

 All code-level PRs must be tested on a real device, simulators/emulators are not sufficient.

-Ondce you have your testing app installed on a device, use the following test cases depending on what features your update interacts with:
+Once you have your testing app installed on a device, use the following test cases depending on what features your update interacts with:

 **All Updates:**
 - Device with Internet Connection